 Perhaps, you want to avoid visiting the same old tourist traps and following the crowds.
 If you are looking for new and exciting adventures that will leave you with unforgettable memories, look no further.
 From stunning mountain landscapes to vibrant cultures and delicious cuisine, these destinations are the getaways you never knew you needed.

-Top 10 Countries to Retire Abroad For Americans
+The 10 Best Countries to Retire Abroad For Americans in 2023

 As the population ages in America and many retirees have money to spend, they are looking for ways to enjoy life.
 Many retirees have been looking in other countries to live it up as they see more affordable countries to live in.
 Countries are taking notice of this influx of American expats and have been creating incentives to attract more retirees.